ksiehl/FittingForATGCBackground/README.md

 ```
 This script creates the Pdfs for the background contributions and extracts the alpha function for the W+jets background.
+NOTE: This is only gauranteed to work in SLC6

 Setup Instructions
 ------------------

+# Make sure you have the correct architecture
+export SCRAM_ARCH=slc6_amd64_gcc472

 # Setup CMSSW in ~/private/FittingForATGC/Bacground/
 cmsrel CMSSW_5_3_32